 What are the current government regulations on healthy food in schools?

-How to ensure pupils are provided with a healthy diet in schools
+How to provide pupils with a healthy diet in schools

-There are many ways in which to ensure students are provided with a healthy diet away from their home, including breakfast clubs, creating school recipe books, growing their own fruit and vegetables and inspiring children to want to make educated and well-balanced food decisions at school mealtimes.
+There are many ways to provide students with a healthy diet outside the home, including breakfast clubs, creating school recipe books, growing their fruit and vegetables and inspiring children to make educated and well-balanced food decisions at school mealtimes.

 What are the benefits of pupils eating healthy food in school?

-The Centers for Disease Control and Prevention (CDCP) note that kids learn better eating habits when schools provide healthy foods.
-Therefore, schools must do what they can to promote nutritious foods at mealtimes, as well as in tuck shops and vending machines.
-Kids who eat healthy foods during school lunchtime learn better lifelong eating habits and well equipped to learn.
+The Centers for Disease Control and Prevention (CDCP) note that kids learn better eating habits when schools provide healthy food.
+Schools must do everything they can to promote nutritious food at mealtimes, including tuck shops and vending machines to equip pupils with better lifelong eating habits.

-As mentioned by The Atlantic in a recent report, economists set out to determine whether healthier school lunches affect student achievement as measured by test scores which led to an unexpected discovery: students at schools that hold a contract with a healthier school catering service perform somewhat better on state tests.
+In a recent report from The Atlantic, economists determined whether more nutritious school lunches affect student achievement as measured by test scores.
+The research led to an unexpected discovery: students attending establishments using healthy school catering services perform somewhat better on state tests.

-An important factor in providing nutrition in schools is the option for hot school meals, which allows schools to control the nutritional content of meals provided and ensure the nutrition regulations are adhered to, which can’t be monitored with packed school lunches.
-Hot school meals protect the most vulnerable children eligible for free school meals against hunger and help safeguard pupils with allergies in the dining hall by regulating what goes into the meals provided and should always be encouraged over packed lunches.
+Hot school meals protect the most vulnerable children eligible for free school meals against hunger and help safeguard pupils with allergies in the dining hall by regulating what goes into meals provided and should always be encouraged over packed lunches.

 How can cashless systems and pre-ordering contribute to healthy eating in schools?

-CRB Cunningham’s cashless catering software allows schools to focus on and encourage a student’s healthier attitude to school mealtimes.
-The Fusion Online pre-order app allows pupils to pre-order their meals in advance, including before school with their parents, who can help them make educated and balanced food choices, ensuring their child is getting a nutritious meal during term time.
+CRB Cunningham’s cashless catering software allows schools to encourage healthier attitudes to school mealtimes within students.
+The Fusion Online pre-order app enables pupils to pre-order their meals in advance, including before school with their parents, who can participate and help make balanced food choices, ensuring their child receives a nutritious meal during term time.